Property for Service Tax Basis

 You're a tax preparer, trying to calculate the basis of a physical item received by your client in exchange for a service:

-- The parties agreed upon the value of the services prior to the transaction.
+- The parties only agreed on the value of the services after the exchange took place.

 What is the basis for the property?